KovuTheHusky/CSGO-Clarity/README.md

 * Chat messages for allchat, teamchat, radio, grenade use, and money rewards are much shorter and easier to distinguish.
 * Friends list statuses for playing and watching all gamemodes are much shorter and easier to distinguish.
+* Updated for **Operation: Wildfire**!
+This project is kept up to date with every new operation Valve publishes.

 ## Installation